Cooch Behar Panchanan Barma University: History

 The first statutes of the university were approved by the chancellor of the university, the Hon'ble Governor of West Bengal, in the first week of January 2015, and subsequently printed.
 On 8 April 2015, the University Grants Commission, New Delhi, granted it '2(F)' affiliation.
 The first statutes were gazetted at the end of April 2015, while the first Executive Council meeting was held on 22 May 2015.

-The university, which functioned from its camp-office at Central Farmers' Hostel, Uttar Banga Krishi Viswavidyalaya, Pundibari, shifted to its permanent campus on Vivekananda Street, near 'Krishi Bij Khamar', Cooch Behar, on 19 August 2015.
+The university, which functioned from its camp office at Central Farmers' Hostel, Uttar Banga Krishi Viswavidyalaya, Pundibari, shifted to its permanent campus on Vivekananda Street, near Krishi Bij Khamar, Cooch Behar, on 19 August 2015.
 Before this, through a July 2015 order from the Department of Higher Education, Government of West Bengal, 15 general-degree colleges, mostly from the district of Cooch Behar, were initially affiliated to the University.

 Professor Indrajit Ray, a former teacher of economics of the University of North Bengal, was the first vice-chancellor, while Professor Shubhrangshu Sekhar Chattopadhyay, originally from the Department of Law, University of Calcutta, joined the university as the second vice-chancellor in January 2015.
-Presently, Prof. Syamal Roy, originally from the Indian Institute of Chemical Biology is officiating as the first permanently appointed vice-chancellor.
+Presently, Prof. Syamal Roy, originally from the Indian Institute of Chemical Biology, is officiating as the first permanently appointed vice-chancellor.
 Dr. Debkumar Mukhopadhyay is the first registrar of Cooch Behar Panchanan Barma University.
-Mr. Nirupom Bhattacharyya is the (acting) Finance Officer.
+Nirupom Bhattacharyya is the (acting) Finance Officer.

 Organisation and Administration

 Governance

 The Vice-chancellor of the Cooch Behar Panchanan Barma University is the chief executive officer of the university.
-Debkumar Mukhopadhyay is the current Vice-chancellor of the university.